Brrookss/genre-classifier/README.md

 ## Description

-This is a machine learning project with the goal of creating a neural network model capable of predicting the genre of an audio track.
+This is a machine learning project with the goal of creating a neural network capable of predicting the genre of an audio track.

 At a high-level, this is split into three steps:
 1. Creating a trainable dataset using feature engineering
-2. Configuring the neural network model
+2. Configuring the model
 3. Training the model

 This project is an end-to-end implementation; each of the three steps can be